Reviews You Can Rely On

 Our Verdict

-Gym-goers and active users seeking a snazzy design and snug fit for short listening sessions will appreciate what the Beats Solo 4 offers.
-Its design is iconic and easily recognizable for its cool factor.
+Gym-goers and active users seeking a snazzy design and snug fit for short listening sessions might appreciate what the Beats Solo 4 offers.
+Its design is iconic and easily recognizable for its cool factor, and the battery life is long enough to make it through a long day and then a long workout.
 However, we found that aesthetics take priority over performance, and the Solo 4 fails to provide great value for its high price tag.
-The sound and call quality are decent enough, but the on-ear style falls short when it comes to comfort and noise isolation.
-However, if you prefer the lightweight, compact, and breathable design of on-ears or want a marathon-long battery life, the Solo 4 may be for you; though we'd encourage you to check out our review of the best wireless headphones before making the plunge.
+The call quality is decent, but the sound quality is subpar, and the on-ear style falls short in terms of comfort and noise isolation.
+If you prefer the lightweight, compact, and breathable design of on-ears or want a marathon-long battery life, the Solo 4 might be intriguing.
+Still, we'd encourage considering wireless earbuds or higher-performing wireless headphones before making the plunge.

 REASONS TO BUY